Diary of Second Lieutenant Harold Gordon Cornell- 1916-1917- Part 4

 carries a lot of weight so we can

-[[?]] on going pretty soon.
+reckon on going pretty soon.
 Also I

-heard from [[?]], that my succession
+heard from Turnwill, that my succession

-as Sgt , will follow as a matter of course.
+as Sgt, will follow as a matter of course.

 having a splendid time, & has already

-got his commission. [[?]] buzzer
+got his commission.
+Started buzzer

-[[?]] today for our operates with [[Brook?]]
+class today for our operators with Brook,

-& it should write my monthly.
+& it should work very smoothly.

 A long fine day today & everything went